 Each new unit of work begins with a recap of the previous related knowledge from previous years.
 This helps children to retrieve what they have learnt in the earlier sequence of the programme of study, and ensures that new knowledge is taught in the context of previous learning to promote a shift in long term memory.
 Key vocabulary for the new topic is also introduced as part of this ‘unit introduction’ and children are shown the ‘Topic Vocabulary (TV) Mat.
 This provides definitions and accompanying visuals for each word to ensure accessibility to all.
 This approach also means that children are able to understand the new vocabulary when it is used in teaching and learning activities and apply it themselves when they approach their work.

 The KWL process is used throughout each unit of work.
 Once children know the new vocabulary for the unit and how it relates to previous learning, the children are asked what they already know specifically about the new topic.
 This provides the teacher with an insight into the children’s ‘starting points’ for the topic, to enable the use of assessment to inform planning.
 The children are then also asked what they would like to know and class responses are collated and used to inform the programme of study to ensure an aspect of ‘focussed interest planning’.
-A record of this process kept in children’s topic books.
-At the end of the topic, children take part in a review of what they now know.
-This involves a review of the key knowledge, with reference to the TV (knowledge) mat.
-The teacher is then able consolidate any of the key knowledge which is identified at this part of the process as not yet being secure.
+A record of this process kept in children’s books.
+At the end of the topic, children write a summary of what they know according to the key knowledge statements identified on the school’s progression map for design and technology (as worded on the TV Mat of the topic).
+Teachers support the children and scaffold this ‘knowledge summary’ as appropriate, according to the children’s age group as well as individual needs.
+This process is used to consolidate the key knowledge of the topic and each strand of knowledge included in the outcomes is ticked or highlighted.

 We ensure the children: